-Important Note: Because the Integrated Primary Care Track is funded by the HRSA, applicants to this track must be a citizen, national, or permanent resident of the United States.
+Because this track is federally funded, interns of this track must be a citizen, national, or permanent resident of the United States.
 Individuals on temporary or student visas are not eligible.
-Please note that we accept applications from international trainees for the
+Please note that we accept applications from international trainees for the other four tracks.